daniella-yanez/Yanez-Data_Science-Portfolio/MLStreamlitApp/README.md

 ---

-## Features

-- ✅ Upload your own CSV or try out classic classification datasets
-- ✅ Choose from 3 supervised ML models
-- ✅ Tune hyperparameters directly in the sidebar
-- ✅ View model metrics: Accuracy, Precision, Recall, F1 Score
-- ✅ Interactive charts: Confusion Matrix, ROC Curve, and more
-- ✅ Clean layout using Streamlit expanders and tabs for easy navigation

----

 ## How to Use the App
 ### 🔗 Deploy App
 👉 [Check out the live app here!](https://daniella-yanez-hynqnvufsbjcmb8e9ewipq.streamlit.app/)

----

 ### Run Locally
 **Clone this repo**